 The Pattern Behind the Filings

-Pull all three approaches together and a coherent pattern emerges, even though the filings point in different surface directions.
+Pull the filings together and a coherent pattern emerges, even though they point in different surface directions.

 The breadth in every filing is intentional.
 We spent some time wondering whether the expansiveness of definitions like CG 40 47’s “machine-based learning system” was careless drafting — language that swept too wide because no one had thought carefully about edge cases.
 We no longer believe that.
 Broad definitions in insurance forms aren’t mistakes.
 They’re negotiating positions.
 The carrier writes an exclusion that captures everything, then narrows it through endorsement amendments or discretionary underwriting for accounts that can document their exposure.
 The breadth isn’t the final answer; it’s the opening bid.
 For accounts that come in with nothing — no AI inventory, no governance documentation, no usage policies — the broad exclusion is what sticks.